cypherpunklab/manifesto/README.md

 Once you verify your inscription make a PR with your inscription Id by adding it to the collection.json

-1) Make a new uniuqe branch-name with your github user name
+1) Make a new unique branch-name
-> git checkout -b add-new-inscription-elocremarc
+> git checkout -b add-new-inscription

 2) add your `inscriptionId` to the `collection.json` file
 ```json